NexusSocial/identity/CONTRIBUTING.md

 - We enforce that `cargo clippy` passes in CI.
 Be sure to fix any warnings.
 - We also enforce that tests pass.

-## Project Structure

-Code broadly useful to the ecosystem should go under the `crates/` directory.
-Application-specific code should go under the `apps/` directory.
-It is advisable to treat your code as application specific initially, and later migrate it to `crates/` once you are more confident about how to use it outside your application specific context.

 ## Style Guide

 General guidance: